 We hovered between eight and ten players for the first few weeks as various people tried out and dropped out, and then following a very positive article and a call to arms in the local press, we quickly reached twenty.
 Click on the image to the left.

-We soon decided we would add a hint of spice by committing to reach a standard worthy of performances, so our rehearsals began to have purpose and direction.By January 2009 we realised that the now thirty or so of us had actually improved quite a bit, and the returners had well and truly "returned".
+We soon decided we would add a hint of spice by committing to reach a standard worthy of performances, and from then on our rehearsals began to have purpose and direction.By January 2009 we realised that the now thirty or so of us had actually improved quite a bit, and the returners had well and truly "returned".
 We therefore committed to give our début performance at St Agnes Methodist Church on Mothering Sunday, 22 March 2009.
 We were six months old to the day, and it was a huge success!
 The photograph on the right was taken just before the performance.

 Although Colin left us in July 2013, we are, and forever will be, indebted to him as the wonderful person whose dream started it all.